 Best Legendaries for Holy Priest

 Flash Concentration dominates with its powerful single target healing efficiency.
 This is fantastic for supporting tanks that are generally allergic to kiting and as a result will stay in melee fighting requiring constant heavy healing support.
-It can also be extremely effective for healing Tyrannical bosses as well as the new seasonal affix Tormented.
+It can also be extremely effective for healing Tyrannical bosses.

 Dungeons in Shadowlands are extremely focused on tank damage with some split/cleave damage on the side and it happens at a much greater frequency than your Holy Word: Sanctify and Holy Word: Serenity can fill at the high keystone levels.
 As a result Flash Concentration is your best end-game selection for taking your gameplay to the next level as it offers high throughput with good mana efficiency to deal with such heavy pressure while also being able to effectively pace your mana.

 Best Holy Priest Mythic+ Talents